nweaver/nweaver.github.io/index.md

 The two primary current open-source autopilot stacks are Ardupilot and Betaflight.
-Ardupilot is a large open-source project written in older (circa 2010) C++, while Betaflight (a fork of Cleanflight) is a stripped down design targeting quadcapters written in C.

-Also, although highly integrated in some aspects, neither are designed to integrate communication, FAA-mandated DroneID, or to take advantage of modern multicore embedded processors.
+Ardupilot is a large open-source project written in older (circa 2010) C++, while Betaflight (a fork of Cleanflight) is a stripped down design targeting quadcapters written in C.  Also, although highly integrated in some aspects, neither are designed to integrate communication, FAA-mandated DroneID, or to take advantage of modern multicore embedded processors.

+The overall objectives are:

+- Develop a small, low cost referennce hardware design
+- Develop a new software stack for the hardware
+- Evaluate Rust's applicability for the embedded environment
+- Provide a platform for an integrated systems textbook
+- Meet BlueUAS framework requirements for government use

 ### Intended Hardware Archictecture